-How many times might you expect to experience a complete shift in thinking about how society should be run?
+How many times, throughout your whole lifetime, might you expect to experience a complete shift in thinking about how society should be run?

 History tells us, at least at a national level, that these matters have usually been resolved only after violent struggles.
 The destiny of democracy in the UK was only forged after King John was forced to sign the Magna Carta ; in France the cry of “Liberté, égalité, fraternité” saw terrible blood-letting; in the US the American Constitution had a difficult birth.
 All of the governance structures that we see today are still anchored in the enlightened philosophies that lay behind such tumultuous events.

 Those of us fortunate enough to have grown up in the relatively peaceful and prosperous societies that they produced may need reminding that the reason they have survived this far is probably because they all contain elements of universal truths about how we must live together.
 One of those truths is that the governed have to trust those who govern.
 Good, effective governance is a combination of societal motive and leadership capability and recent events have clearly demonstrated that insufficient attention has been paid to these essential features; only this time it is on a global scale.

 The economic growth that capitalist economies achieved encouraged a rather laissez faire attitude to corporate governance, until the banking crisis of 2008.
 It came to be known as the Global Financial Crisis because the world finally woke up to the fact that everyone on the planet is a player in a whole system of interdependencies.
 This is why the annual meeting of the Academy of Management (AOM – 7th -11th August) has chosen governance as its theme because its vision is that all –